The Daggy Gallery

 all that time.

 I was on the committee of this club for 23 years before I finally retired at the end of 2011 only to return in 2013 thanks to the Disney take over of Lucasfilm and the announcement of the new Star Wars films, but then I left again at the end of 2017.

 If you're wondering about my T shirt it says "Werewolf Vodka" with the slogan "you won't remember last night".
-It was simply worth getting for the image of the wolf.
+I only got it because of the wolf.

 ol' Con 70 from March 2015.

-Despite the convention have fewer attendees than Con 9 two years earlier (around 135), the energy and enthusiasm from the attendees was great and I personally loved the fact everyone had such a good time.
+Despite the convention have fewer attendees than Con 9 two years earlier (around 135), the energy and enthusiasm was great and I personally loved the fact everyone had such a good time.

-Fortunately Con 70 was successful enough for us to mount Con 80 which is scheduled for March 2017.
+Fortunately Con 70 was successful enough for us to mount Con 80 which occurred in March 2017.

 |Behind every great Dag is a great woman and in my life that person is Lynne.
 These pics were all taken from our 2009 Winter trip to Tasmania hence the reason for the coats and gloves (believe me they were needed).||Lynne loves her coffee, straight black with no sugar which is totally beyond my comprehension.||Lynne's interests are pretty varied: she enjoys line dancing, jewellery and TV shows like Castle and Bones.
 She supports the Hawthorn footy club, is a fantastic cook and collects teddy bears, which means this place in Tasmania was heaven for her.|